When a Document Says "To My Heirs"

 If an applicable statute or a governing instrument calls for a present or future distribution to or creates a present or future interest in a designated individual's heirs, heirs at law, next of kin, relatives, or family, or by similar language, the property passes to those persons, including the state, who would inherit the designated individual's intestate estate under the intestate succession law of the designated individual's domicile if the designated individual died when the disposition is to take effect in possession or enjoyment.

 A.R.S. § 14-2711(A)The timing matters.
-The law identifies heirs based on who would qualify at the moment the distribution is supposed to happen, not when the document was signed.
+State law identifies heirs based on who would qualify at the moment the distribution is supposed to happen, not when the document was signed.
 Family circumstances can change over decades.
 This rule keeps the distribution current.

 The Remarried Spouse Exception